gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     * Issues here do not mean we cannot proceed with a given model, but it can impact our ability to trust and interpret the estimated terms.

-    * Check a scatterplot or correlation matrix to assess the potential for shared information in different predictor variables.
+    * Check a scatterplot or correlation matrix \index{correlation matrix} to assess the potential for shared information in different predictor variables.

     * Use the diagnostic measure called a ***variance inflation factor***